SergioGordillo/SergioGordillo/README.md

 ### 👨🏽‍💻 Professional Experience

 From October 2020 till December 2020, I did an internship in Electrodomésticos Bombay (Ciudad Real, Spain), as a Junior Backend Developer, developing an automatized system to manage orders and providers of the company.
-I worked mainly with PHP, SQL, MySQL and Microsoft Access, and also learned a little bit about Node.js and Express.js <br>
+I worked mainly with PHP, SQL, MySQL and Microsoft Access, and I also learned a little bit about Node.js and Express.js <br>

 I started in July 2020 to work as a freelance web developer. <br> <br> <strong> Projects in progress: </strong>